microsoft/typescript-analyze-trace/CONTRIBUTING.md

 ## Deployment

-To publish a new version of this package, change the version in `package.json` and push to main.
+To publish a new version of this package, change the version in `package.json` and merge the corresponding PR.